Food Rocks invite you to trade at Horsham Markets every Thursday & Saturday from 9am to 5pm (4pm in Winter) in The Carfax.

 12. Market days will be on Thursdays and Saturdays and the market will be held in the Carfax in Horsham Town Centre.
 Other days and/or venues may be offered by the Operator in agreement with the Council.

 13. The market will open at 9.00am and will close at 5.00pm (4pm in Winter).
-Producers must not set out their stall before 7.30am and must clear all vehicles from the market area immediately after unloading, but in any case before 8.30am.
+Traders must not set out their stall before 7.30am and must clear all vehicles from the market area immediately after unloading, but in any case before 8.30am.

 14. Traders are expected to carry sufficient stock to actively trade through until at least 4pm in Winter and 5pm in Summer time as when clocks go back and forth.
 Vehicles may not return before 5.30pm or at any time without the permission of the Market Superintendent.
 Stallholders are to clear away their produce as soon as possible after the market closes and in any case by 7.00pm.
 These times may be altered on the day by the Market Operator, usually due to adverse weather conditions.